Nippon Ishin faces fundamental hurdles to further electoral success

 “Nippon Ishin will not become part of the coalition government.
 They will try to appeal to voters by saying they are neutral — the party that is with the people, not the vested interests.
 However, they won’t block government-backed legislation in the Diet, even if they criticize it,” Takayasu said.

-McElwain added that as Nippon Ishin has long itself as an outsider party — despite many overlapping policy goals with the LDP and Komeito — it is likely to keep a certain distance from the ruling coalition.
+McElwain added that as Nippon Ishin has long positioned itself as an outsider party — despite many overlapping policy goals with the LDP and Komeito — it is likely to keep a certain distance from the ruling coalition.

 “I suspect that Nippon Ishin will mostly engage in out-of-coalition coordination instead of a formal partnership,” he said.